RustyTheDalek/races/README.md

 If you want to create a race where only a custom list of vehicles are allowed, type **`/races register 100 2 180 no class -1`**.
 The allowed vehicles will come from a vehicle list that you created or loaded.

-If you want to create a race where vehicles change randomly every lap, type **`/races register 100 2 180 no rand`**.
-Buy-in amounts will be set to 0 and there will be no payouts.
+If you want to create a race where vehicles change randomly every lap, type **`/races register none 2 180 no rand`**.
 The randomly selected vehicles will come from a vehicle list that you created or loaded.
 If you want to increase the chances of a specific vehicle appearing, you can add that vehicle multiple times to your vehicle list.

 If you want to create a race where vehicles change randomly every lap to one selected from your vehicle list that are of class Compacts (0), type **`/races register 100 2 180 no rand 0`**.